Designing A Crohn’s-Friendly Lifestyle That Sparks Joy

 The true cost of saying yes

-Here’s how I set boundaries:
+Here is how I set boundaries.

 Designing identity beyond the diagnosis

-Create what I call your Irrational Recovery Kit:
+Create your Irrational Recovery Kit.

 • A playlist that makes you laugh when you feel terrible